Yonghwan-Song/Java/README.md

-# There are java workshops I did in college
+# These are java workshops I did in college